 You probably don’t need to be reminded that your most valuable customers are the loyal ones.
 If you send out a newsletter, this is a great opportunity to promote whatever it is that you’re promoting.
-Now, you might be promoting a special Easter product or a sale, so highlight it at the top of the email!
-Sounds obvious, right?
+Are you promoting a special Easter product or a sale?
+Highlight it at the top of the email!

-The American clothing brand, Old Navy, gives their customers plent of chances to save money with their sale, but they also add some urgency.
+The American clothing brand, Old Navy, gives their customers plenty of chances to save money with their sales, but they also add some urgency.
+(Source: Old Navy)

 Tweak your website

 Taking it a step further, you could even create an Easter egg hunt on your website.
 This is a clever way to offer a discount to your customers.
-Even smarter is the fact that the customer will have to scan through your website to find them and check out certain pages that they might not have visited otherwise.
+Even smarter is the fact that customers will have to scan through your entire website to find them and check out certain pages that they might not have visited otherwise.

 Synchronise your social media campaigns

 Well, well, well.
 Now it’s starting to look a proper campaign!
 And what’s a good campaign without social media?
-Easily put, try to synchronise your social media pages and posts to fit the look and feel of your website and newsletter.
-If the Easter egg hunt wasn’t easy to integrate onto your website, an easier option would be to place them in your social media posts.
+Simply put, try to synchronise your social media pages and posts to fit the look and feel of your website and newsletter.

 Run a contest